The Mae L. Wien Awards

 When Mrs. Wien died in 1986, her husband and family established the annual Mae L. Wien Awards at SAB in her honor.
 At the same time, the family endowed a Faculty Chair in honor of Mrs. Wien.
 The first recipient of this honor was former ballerina and longtime faculty member, Alexandra Danilova.
 When she retired in 1989, the Mae L. Wien Chair passed to veteran teacher Andrei Kramarevsky.

-Over thirty years ago Lawrence A. Wien with his daughters and their families established the Mae L. Wien Awards at SAB.
+Over thirty-five years ago Lawrence A. Wien with his daughters and their families established the Mae L. Wien Awards at SAB.
 They honor Mrs. Wien, a great devotee of ballet who was also deeply interested in young people.
-SAB and Mrs. Wien’s family are pleased to announce the 2024 Award recipients:
+SAB and Mrs. Wien’s family are pleased to announce the 2025 Award recipients:

 Mae L. Wien Awards for Outstanding Promise

-Mae L. Wien Award for Achievement in Choreography
+Mae L. Wien Faculty Award for Distinguished Service

 Past Awardees